 Maps Of Byzantine Empire And Constantinople

-Notice: Right click & Copty is not allowed on the body of the articles.
-Please click the link below for viewing each map in full screen.
+Notice: Right click isn’t allowed on the body of the page.
+Click links below maps for viewing them.

 The Split Of Roman Empire By Emperor Theodosios Map 395 A.D.

 The headquarters of Roman Empire had already moved to Constantinople from Rome by the Emperor Constantine the great long before the division.
 (330 A.D.)
 Therefore sons of Theodosios, Arcadius and Honorius appointed as the caesars of these capitals.

 Caesar Of The East: Arcadius – First Ruler Of The Byzantine Empire

 Arcadius literally the first Emperor of Eastern Roman Empire or in other words Byzantine Empire (also known as Byzantium) He and his successors became accomplished rulers.
 Due to their rightful administration, Byzantine Empire lived for a thousand years.

 Roman Empire Map Constantinople And Rome

 Collapse Of The Western Roman Empire Invasion By The Gots 476 A.D.